 The distribution of home mortgage loans in the Lawton MSA AA reflects adequate distribution among LMI borrowers.
 Home mortgage lending in the Lawton MSA AA reflects adequate penetration among LMI borrowers and meets the standard for satisfactory performance.
 For the evaluation period, the penetration to low-income borrower was lower than the percentage of low-income families, but the bank's percentage of loans exceeded the aggregate percentage of lending.
-This indicates that the bank is making more loans to low-income borrowers in the AA than the aggregate level of lending of all banks in the AA, resulting in an overall adequate level of penetration to low-income borrower is \$28,525 while the median home price is \$108,669, 3.8 times the median gross income for a low-income borrower.
-In addition, the median rent in the AA is \$767, which is 32% of the median gross income for a low-income for a low-income borrower.
-Resulting in rent burdened borrowers.
+This indicates that the bank is making more loans to low-income borrowers in the AA than the aggregate level of lending of all banks in the AA, resulting in an overall adequate level of penetration to low-income borrowers in the AA.
+In the AA, the median gross income for a low-income borrower is \$28,525 while the median home price is \$108,669, 3.8 times the median gross income for a low-income borrower.
+In addition, the median rent in the AA is \$767, which is 32% of the median gross income for a low-income borrower, resulting in rent burdened borrowers.

-Lending penetration to moderate-income borrowers was also lower than the percentage of moderateincome families in the AA and somewhat lower than the aggregate percentage of lending.
+Lending penetration to moderate-income borrowers was also lower than the percentage of moderate-income families in the AA and somewhat lower than the aggregate percentage of lending.
 In the AA, the median gross income for moderate-income borrowers is \$45,640, meaning the median home price in the AA listed above is 2.4 times the median gross income for a moderate-income borrower.
 The median rent in the AA is 20 percent of the median gross income for a moderate-income borrower.